What are you looking for?

 Approval

-If your application for a study permit is approved, you will receive a letter of introduction from your embassy.
+If your study permit application is approved, you will receive a letter of introduction from your embassy.
 Keep this document safe and present it to the Border Services Officer when you arrive in Canada.
+Unless your passport expires earlier, your study permit will be issued for the same duration as your CAQ and ideally, for 90 days after the end of your program.

 NOTICE

 You must wait until you have received all of your immigration documents before boarding a flight to Canada.
-Otherwise, you may be subject to an immediate deportation order!
+Otherwise, you may be subject to an immediate removal order!
 In light of this, it is strongly recommended that you do not arrive in Canada before obtaining your letter of introduction for the study permit, regardless of your nationality.

 IRCC procedure